-- 6(1) An investigation under this Scheme may be instituted in either of the circumstances described in paragraphs 6(2) and 6(8). - 6(2) Where a Participant:- - (i) considers that a matter raises or appears to raise important issues affecting the public interest in the United Kingdom; and the Participant shall refer that matter to the FRC and request the Conduct Committee to institute an investigation.
-Such a request from a Participant shall be published by the Conduct Committee unless it would not, in the opinion of the Conduct Committee, be appropriate to do so.
+the Participant shall refer that matter to the FRC and request the Conduct Committee to institute an investigation.
+Such a request from a Participant may be published by the Conduct Committee if it thinks fit, unless this would not, in the opinion of the Conduct Committee, be in the public interest.
 In the event that a Participant is in doubt as to whether a particular matter should be referred to the FRC, the Participant shall consult with the Conduct Committee for guidance.